-Hours worked by medical practitioner in direct patient care
+Hours on-call (not worked) by medical practitioner

 Admin. status: CURRENT 1/07/1997

 Identifying and definitional attributes

-Knowledgebase ID: 000392 Version number: 2
+Knowledgebase ID: 000393 Version number: 2

 Data element type: DATA ELEMENT

-Definition: The number of hours worked in a week by a medical practitioner on service
+Definition: The number of hours in a week that a medical practitioner is required to be available to provide advice, respond to any emergencies etc.

-provision to patients including direct contact with patients, providing care, instructions and counselling, and providing other related services such as writing

-referrals, prescriptions and phone calls.

-Context: Health labour force: used in relation to issues of economic activity, productivity,

-wage rates, working conditions etc. Used to develop capacity measures relating to total time available.
-Assists in analysis of human resource requirements and labour
+Context: wage rates, working total time available. labour force modell and to compute full Often the definition : used in relation to issues of economic activity, productivity, g conditions etc. Used to develop capacity measures relating to Assists in analysis of human resource requirements and ing.
+Used to determine full-time and part-time work status I-time equivalents (FTE) (see entry for FTE). for full-time or FTE differs (35, 37.5 and 40 hours) and s and numbers of individuals allows for variance in FTE.

-force modelling.

-Relational and representational attributes Datatype: Numeric Representational form: QUANTITATIVE VALUE Field size: Min.
+Datatype: Numeric Field size: Min.
 3 Max.
-3 Representational layout: NNN Data domain: Total hours, expressed as 000, 001 etc. Guide for use: Code 999 for not stated/inadequately described.
-Data element relates to each position (job) held by a medical practitioner, not the aggregate of hours worked for all jobs.
-Verification rules: Value must be less than 127 (except for 999).
-Collection methods: There are inherent problems in asking for information on number of hours usually worked per week in direct patient care, for example, reaching a satisfactory definition and communicating this definition to the respondents in a selfadministered survey.
-Whether hours worked in direct patient care are collected for main job only, or main job and one or more additional jobs, it is important that a total for all jobs is included.
+3 3 Layout: NNN Data domain: Total hours, expressed as 000, 001 etc. Guide for use: Code 999 for not stated/inadequately described Data element rel ates to each posit ion (job) hel ld by a medic al practitioner.
+Verification rules: Value must be less than 169 (except for 999).
+Collection methods: not worked per communicating Whether hours of week, for example this definition to on-call not worked e, rea the r l are aching a espond collecte a sati lents ed foi sfactory in a self- r main jo umber of hours on-call definition and administered survey. b only, or main job and all jobs is included.
+Related data: relates to Total h worked by medic ours worked by a ious data element me dical pr actiti ioner, ve